bekk/bekk-christmas/post/javascript/javascript-addition.md

 Since you have been reading all along - here is a quiz for you:

-PS: try to solve it before you check the console in the browser
+PS: try to solve it before you check the browser console

 ```javascript
 const me = { name: "Charlie", age: 34 }